 Teachers will ensure that children wash their hands after using the bathroom, and they will thoroughly wash their own hands after offering any assistance.

-If an older child has special needs that require bathroom assistance, the teachers will work with the and the child’s parent/guardians to develop an individualized plan for how to provide that assistance.
+If an older child has special needs that require bathroom assistance, the teachers will work with the LRE and the child’s parent/guardians to develop an individualized plan for how to provide that assistance.

 Youth Program